 Water Quality Management

-Metropolitan Council protects water quality, public health
+Met Council protects water quality, public health

-MCES develops plans to preserve and manage the region's water resources
+We develop plans to preserve and manage the region's water resources

-The Council’s 2040 Water Resources Policy Plan lays out strategies to address water quality challenges.
+The Met Council’s 2040 Water Resources Policy Plan lays out strategies to address water quality challenges.
 We work with our partners using an integrated approach.
 The goal is for human activity to have no adverse impact on water quality.

-MCES approaches water quality with a watershed focus to control pollution from point (specific) and nonpoint (diffuse) sources.
+Metropolitan Council Environmental Services approaches water quality with a watershed focus to control pollution from point (specific) and nonpoint (diffuse) sources.
 We bring together agencies and organizations in partnerships for collaborative planning and implementation.

-Key water quality activities and information
+Our key water quality activities and information